Algath/SS2-UniStay/README.md

 # UniStay – Student Housing App (Switzerland)

 UniStay is a Flutter-based application designed to help students in Switzerland find housing easily.
-It provides separate interfaces for students (to book properties) and landlords (to list properties).
+It provides separate interfaces for students (to book properties) and homeowners (to list properties).

 ---